dreamworkerln/StarGame/readme.md

 Doesn’t shoot at your missiles, but can unintentionally shoot them down.

 AA cannon fire fragmentation shell on inbound missiles and fragmentation plasma shell on enemy ships.
-(Experimental F - stop firing at incoming kinetic kill vehicle, G - resume)
+(Experimental: F - firing only at incoming missiles(flak mode), G - auto mode (flak and anti-ship), V - anti-ship and anti kinetic kill vehicle mode)

 Force shield can repulse many (~7) tangent hit, very many chase hit or ~2-3 direct hit
 (fired from enemy ship flying towards you) by shell.